UNdot33K/ScriptKiddie_AV/README.md

 I'll summarize some of the needed steps so you can setup everything correctly:

+Press the green button which says "code" and download the zip with the files of the repository and unzip the files on your desktop.

-First you need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python from here: https://www.python.org/downloads/ open a command line window with administrative privileges and type:
+You need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python from here: https://www.python.org/downloads/ open a command line window with administrative privileges and type:

 pip install pyinstaller

-After pyinstaller is installed, you can run "pyinstaller --onefile cmp.py" in the same directory as the one you keep the cmp.py so you can create the executable.
-If for any reason you can't find the executable you have just created, use windows search for "cmp.exe"

 Note: the Python directory and the \scripts folder, must be in path, in order to run pip.
 For example in the command prompt Use:

 set path=c:\your-python-installation-path ; set path=c:\ your-python-scripts-folder

+After pyinstaller is installed, navigate to your Desktop's folder location, (in the same directory as the one you keep the cmp.py) so you can create the executable and
+run:

+pyinstaller --onefile cmp.py

+.
+"Build" and "Dist" folders are created, take out the cmp.exe, create a folder on your desktop named "FR_AV" and place it there, if for any reason you can't find the executable you have just created, use windows search for "cmp.exe"

-cmp.exe, HashMyFiles.exe (or HMF.exe you can rename it to be more compact) and the batch file script should be in the same parent folder.
+cmp.exe, HashMyFiles.exe (or HMF.exe you should rename it to be more compact and also work with the script) and the batch file script should be in the same parent folder.

 After everything is set, you can automate the process even more, by making it load every time you're starting Windows, by using windows task scheduler: